angdealba/symbolic/README.md

 ### System Tests Corresponding to API
 Postman offers an export tool that exports all of the call settings and metadata needed to reproduce a set of calls, and we took advantage of this to produce a complete set of requests for each of our 7 data types, along with all of the joint endpoints that control the creation and deletion of join table entries connecting elements in the database.
 The .json file outputs from each of these collections are stored in the **postman/** folder, and each of these .json files can be imported into an instance of Postman on the same machine as the service and run to replicate our test functionality.
 Our CI workflow automatically runs all of the tests stored in the **postman/collections/** folder, using the environment variables defined in **postman/environments/**, while the **postman/manual-collections** folder contains an additional set of tests that are set up to run manually by importing the **postman_collection.json** file in Postman.
 The results of these runs can be viewed in the **run_live_tests** Job in any workflow action and are located under the **Postman API Tests with Newman** step.

 As described [above](#multiple-simultaneous-client-instances) we used Postman as our primary test suite for performing the tests to verify the multiple client instances aspect of our service.
-This was done both manually and automatically within our CI pipeline using the Newman command line interface to simultaneously run multiple instances of the Postman client connecting to the service.
+This was done manually using the Newman command line interface to simultaneously run multiple instances of the Postman client connecting to the service.

 We also used Postman system tests to manually exercise the persistent data aspects of the service by running a selection of CREATE and PUT requests to populate the database with values, shutting down the service by terminating the Maven run with ^C, and then restarting the service with a new Maven run and performing all of the GET requests to ensure that the data still exists and is unmodified since the shutdown.
 We were unable to simulate this process of repeatedly starting and stopping the service between Postman calls within our CI pipeline, and as a result chose to just run it as manual tests.